Chinaman's chance

 Chinaman's chance is an American idiom which means that a person has little or no chance at success, synonymous with similar idioms of improbability such as a snowball's chance in hell or when pigs fly.
 While the origin of the phrase is unclear, the expression is controversial due to its use of the term "Chinaman".

 Meaning

 The idiom is defined as meaning "no chance at all" in The Columbia Guide to Standard American English.
 Sometimes an extended form not a Chinaman's chance is used.

 Potential origins

-The origin of the phrase is not well documented, however, two speculative origins of the phrase have been advanced (depending on the capitalization of the term).
-Either the phrase is written with the pejorative (capitalized) term "Chinaman", and Chinaman's chance refers to the treatment of Chinese immigrants to America in the 1800s, or the neutral (lower case) "chinaman" is used instead, with chinaman's chance referring to the fragility of fine porcelain.
+The origin of the phrase is not well documented.
+However, it is often speculated to be related to the treatment or experiences of Chinese immigrants to America in the 1800s, with many specific incidents or situations potentially serving as an origin.
+An alternative theory speculates it might be related to "chinaman", a seller of chinaware, with chinaman's chance referring to the fragility of fine porcelain.